chrimaeon/gradle-licenses-plugin/README.md

         }
         ```

     * In the default CSS style, Dark Mode for supported browsers is also enabled by default.
-It adds a `<meta name="color-scheme" content="dark light">` and a custom css theme.
+It adds a `<meta name="color-scheme" content="dark light">` and a custom CSS theme.

       It can be disabled via
       ```kotlin